New publications

 "I think this is the light at the end of a long tunnel," he told the New York Times.

-Although the drug is effective, it has a serious side effect called cytokine release syndrome, the FDA said.
-This is a condition in which the immune system becomes overactive, causing symptoms such as rashes, rapid heartbeat and low blood pressure.
+While the drug is effective, it has a serious side effect called cytokine release syndrome, the FDA said.
+It's a condition in which the immune system becomes overactive, causing symptoms such as rash, rapid heartbeat and low blood pressure.

-Most patients live only eight to thirteen months after diagnosis, despite receiving chemotherapy and immunotherapy.
-Patients in Amgen's trials had already completed two or even three courses of chemotherapy, which explains their short life expectancy without the drug.
+Most patients survive only eight to 13 months after diagnosis, despite undergoing chemotherapy and immunotherapy.
+The patients in the Amgen trial had already undergone two or even three rounds of chemotherapy, which explains their short life expectancy without the drug.

-Patients in clinical trials say they have new hope for life.
+Patients who took part in clinical trials say they have new hope for life.

-Martha Warren, 65, of Westerly, Rhode Island, learned last year that she had small cell lung cancer.
-After chemotherapy and immunotherapy, as the cancer continued to spread rapidly, she was accepted into an Amgen study and began receiving drug infusions.
+Martha Warren, 65, of Westerly, R.I., learned last year that she had small-cell lung cancer.
+After chemotherapy and immunotherapy, with the cancer continuing to spread rapidly, she was accepted into the Amgen study and began receiving infusions of the drug.

 Her cancer began to shrink almost immediately.

-"I feel as normal as I did before I was diagnosed with cancer," Warren told the Times.
+"I feel as normal as I did before I had cancer," Warren told the Times.
 "This drug gives a lot of hope."